skruv/skruv/README.md

 ## TODO:

+* TODO: Add example of using skruv in skruv with opaque, key and oncreate.
+Useful for localstate and partial rerendering.
 * TODO: Add example with separation between view/state/actions
 * TODO: Add example of stateful component
 * TODO: Add example of contained component (with style, state, actions and view)